GUIDE

 For families who can swing both, the combination covers your baby from day one through toddlerhood.
 For families choosing one, it comes down to timing: newborn with startle reflex problems?
 Miracle Blanket.
 Baby approaching or past the rolling milestone?
 Woolino.

-If you are tracking your baby's sleep — which is especially helpful during the swaddle transition — tinylog makes it easy to log naps, nightwakes, and total sleep hours so you can see what is actually working.
+If you are tracking your baby's sleep — which is especially helpful during the swaddle transition — Tinylog makes it easy to log naps, nightwakes, and total sleep hours so you can see what is actually working.

 Related Guides